univention/guardian/docs/guardian-manual/installation.rst

 as long as they're configured properly.

-Only deploy the :term:`Management API` once in each UCS domain due to the limitations mentioned in :ref:`app-center-database-limitations`.
+Only deploy the :term:`Management API` once in each UCS domain due to the limitations mentioned in :ref:`limits-app-center-database`.